-

 Multilingual efforts increasing access to life-saving skills across New York City

-American Heart Association expands CPR access with community outreach and culturally relevant training The American Heart Association has continued to cultivate relationships with community-based organizations to empower every corner of … Read more
+American Heart Association expands CPR access with community outreach and culturally relevant training The American Heart Association has continued to cultivate relationships with community-based organizations to empower every corner of our community in becoming a vital link in the chain of survival and provide CPR when it matters most.
+Most recently, the Association hosted their … Read more

 -